 Applying log stain is the best way of protecting your log cabin.
-The stain seals the logs from absorbing moisture, repels rain and blocks the harmful UV-rays of the sun.
-Staining your logs is a big job so do it right with these tips.
+The stain seals the logs from absorbing moisture, repels rain, and blocks the harmful UV rays of the sun.
+Staining your logs is a big job but you can save some work with these tips.
 By doing it right the first time your stain job will look better and last longer.

 Log Stain Tips for Log Cabins